jwadolowski/cookbook-cq/README.md

 and relies on [CQ Unix Toolkit](https://github.com/Cognifide/CQ-Unix-Toolkit).

-FYI, this cookbook is not called `aem-coobkook` because of the fact when I started development there was no AEM yet and I simply like CQ name much better.
+FYI, this cookbook is not called `aem-coobkook` because of the fact when I started development there was no AEM yet and I simply like the old name much better.

 # Supported platforms